sebastiandyrda/DyrdaPugsley_EmpLFO/README.md

 1. Clone this repository to your local machine.
 2. Ensure you have Matlab and Stata installed on your computer.
-3. Run the Matlab files to replicate the figures and tables.
+3. Run the Matlab file run_all_matlab.m to replicate the figures and tables.
-4. Execute the Stata files to generate the maps and density plots.
+4. Execute the Stata file run_all_stata.do to generate the heatmaps and density plots.

 ## Requirements